-Description Nm lb-in. lb-ft Outboard mounting locknuts and bolts - standard boat transom 75 55 Outboard mounting locknuts and bolts - metal lift plates and setback brackets 122 90
+Description Nm lb-in. lb-ft Outboard mounting locknuts and bolts - standard boat transom 75 - 55 Outboard mounting locknuts and bolts - metal lift plates and setback brackets 122 - 90

-- Check corrosion control anodes.
-Check more frequently when used in saltwater.
-See Corrosion Control Anode. - Drain and replace gearcase lubricant.
-See Gearcase Lubrication. - Check power trim fluid.
-See Checking Power Trim Fluid. - Inspect battery.
-See Battery Inspection. - Check control cable adjustments.1. - Lubricate splines on the driveshaft and shift shaft.^{1.} - Check tightness of bolts, nuts, and other fasteners. - Check cowl seals to make sure seals are intact and not damaged. - Check internal cowl sound reduction foam (if equipped) to make sure foam is intact and not damaged. - Check that the intake silencer (if equipped) is in place. - Check that the idle relief muffler (if equipped) is in place. - Check for loose hose clamps and rubber boots (if equipped) on the air intake assembly.
+- Replace the water pump impeller (more often if overheating occurs or reduced water pressure is noted).^{1.} - Replace the spark plugs after the first 100 hours or first year.
+After that, inspect the spark plugs every 100 hours or once yearly.
+Replace the spark plugs as needed. - Replace the water separating fuel filter. - Use Quickleen in the fuel. - Verify that the cowl seals are intact and not damaged. - Check that the internal cowl sound reduction foam (if equipped) is intact and not deteriorating. - Ensure that the intake silencer (if equipped) is in place. - Ensure that the idle relief muffler (if equipped) is in place. - Check for loose hose clamps and rubber boots (if equipped) on the air intake assembly.